Saturday, May 5, 2012

 Now there’s a line that sums things up.
 Whatever being a somebody means to you, you can’t be one unless you possess, or do, a thing someone else will pay for.

-I’m enough of a capitalist to find this inspiring.
+I’m enough of a capitalist to find that inspiring.
 Part of understanding the American Dream (which applies far beyond America’s borders) is to realize that it’s meant to punish the idle and self-indulgent.
 Only someone born to power should expect fealty for doing nothing; or, for that matter, the free time to produce something nobody else cares about.

 It’s not that simple, of course; but this is the sort of belief that brought so many people to North America to pursue something better.
 To be somebodies.
-The idea crossed all cultures: Hungry Hearts, a melodrama about a family of Jews who emigrated from Czarist Russia to Manhattan’s Lower East Side, could have been about a lot of people, in lots of different decades.
+Hungry Hearts, a melodrama about a family of Jews who emigrated from Czarist Russia to Manhattan’s Lower East Side, could have been about a lot of people, in lots of different decades.
 So long as its characters remained driven by the dream of personal advancement through hard work and talent, it would have rung true.

 We first meet the Levin family: Abraham, Hanneh, and their children, living in a one-room Russian shack.
 Abraham (E. Alyn Warren) is the bookish sort, and socially conscious; he likes to gather the village children together at his dinner table and teach them to read.
 A Cossack, out to put a stop to such things, kicks in the Levin’s door; telling Abraham, for the last time, to quit promoting literacy.
 Then he steps on Hanneh’s fresh loaf of bread.

 Soon Hanneh (Rosa Rosanova), and the eldest Levin child, Sara (Helen Ferguson), are pitching in.
 Hanneh, a burly, non-nonsense Russian mom, finds work scrubbing floors in a rich woman’s house.
 She’s agog at what her employer possesses, but it produces neither envy nor bitterness in her; only motivation.
 Sara, a less forceful personality than her mom, finds factory work.
-Her beauty is her greatest asset.

 I saw Hungry Hearts in a full theatre and I’ll tell you: that one cracked us up.
 There are a lot of funny lines in Hungry Hearts; most of them rooted in the naivety of the characters and the distinctive ways that Yiddish-speaking immigrants construct sentences in English.
 “Ach!
 The white beautifulness of your kitchen!
 It lifts me, like on wings in the air!” cries Hanneh to her boss.
 This isn’t mockery.
-Not the cruel, uninformed kind, anyway.
 The material, based on the work of an author who was herself a Polish Jew who immigrated to New York, feels honest and authentic; even familiar.
 Even to me.
 It gave rise to a branch of American comedy that practically everyone knows well today.
 If these lines don’t make you laugh, you don’t know from jokes.

 Where to see Hungry Hearts: